komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

    1) Every eye gaze data collection session (lasted about 5-10 minutes on average) is contained in a folder named according to the date and time.
    2) "all_sessions_merged" folder contains all levels from every gaze data collection session merged together.
    3) "all_annotations_on_max_level" contains one csv file of the maximum resolution containing all gaze data points from all levels scaled to the highest resolution of the .svs image.
-   4) '.svs' files are the corresponding Whole Slide Image(WSI) file.
+   4) '.svs' files are the corresponding WSI file.